ABELMATHIOS/Lawyer-Connect/README.md

 <a id="lawyer-features"></a>
 The lawyer side of the website includes several key features to help manage their professional profile and workload:

-1. Professional Bio/Attorney Profiles: Lawyers can create and manage their professional bio, displaying their legal expertise, qualifications, and practice areas.
+1. `Professional Bio/Attorney Profiles`: Lawyers can create and manage their professional bio, displaying their legal expertise, qualifications, and practice areas.

-2. Monitor Activity (Track): Attorneys can track their scheduled appointments and view upcoming client bookings.
+2. `Monitor Activity (Track)`: Attorneys can track their scheduled appointments and view upcoming client bookings.

-3. Receive Payment: The website integrates payment gateways, allowing attorneys to receive payments securely for services rendered.
+3. `Receive Payment`: The website integrates payment gateways, allowing attorneys to receive payments securely for services rendered.

-4. Contact Information: Attorneys can display and update their contact information, making it easier for clients to reach them.
+4. `Contact Information`: Attorneys can display and update their contact information, making it easier for clients to reach them.

-5. Online Appointment Booking: Clients can directly book appointments with attorneys, with options to select dates and times based on availability.
+5. `Online Appointment Booking`: Clients can directly book appointments with attorneys, with options to select dates and times based on availability.

-6. Showcase Social Media: Lawyers can link to their social media profiles, providing additional ways for clients to connect and learn more about their work.
+6. `Showcase Social Media`: Lawyers can link to their social media profiles, providing additional ways for clients to connect and learn more about their work.

 ### 4.2.
 Client Features
 <a id="client-features"></a>
 The client side focuses on ease of use and accessibility:

-1. Contact Information: Clients can view detailed contact information for attorneys, including email addresses, phone numbers, and office locations.
+1. `Contact Information`: Clients can view detailed contact information for attorneys, including email addresses, phone numbers, and office locations.

-2. Book Appointments: Clients can easily schedule appointments with attorneys through an intuitive online booking system.
+2. `Book Appointments`: Clients can easily schedule appointments with attorneys through an intuitive online booking system.

-3. Pay Lawyer Fees: Clients can pay their lawyer fees securely through integrated payment gateways (PayPal and Stripe).
+3. `Pay Lawyer Fees`: Clients can pay their lawyer fees securely through integrated payment gateways (PayPal and Stripe).

-4. Seek Help: Clients can fill out contact forms or reach out directly to attorneys for legal advice and services.
+4. `Seek Help`: Clients can fill out contact forms or reach out directly to attorneys for legal advice and services.

 ## 5. Folder Structure
 <a id="folderstructure"></a>